The Trusted Traveller

 Bring your own device loaded with TV shows and movies or a book/magazine to keep you entertained.
 Have a substantial meal pre-flight and pack plenty of snacks and water to last you the duration of the flight.

 Also consider travelling with only carry-on baggage to avoid the hefty checked baggage fees that budget airlines are famous for enforcing.
 And if you have good quality travel insurance (which you should) then cancellations, while still a hassle, will be covered.
+Check out my article on buying travel insurance here.

 10. Follow the Airline on Social Media